pravallika-yasarapu/sql_project1_retail_sales/README.md

   order by sum(total_sale) desc
   limit 1;
 '''
-**Find Products That Were Never Sold**
+**Find Products That Were Never Sold**:
 '''SELECT category FROM retail_sales WHERE quantiy = 0;
 '''
-**Write a SQL Query to find the Top 5 Days with Highest Total Sales**
+**Write a SQL Query to find the Top 5 Days with Highest Total Sales**:

 '''select sale_date,sum(total_sale) from retail_sales
    group by sale_date
    order by sum(total_sale) desc
   limit 5;
 '''
-**Write a SQL Query to find out Category-wise Average sales**
+**Write a SQL Query to find out Category-wise Average sales**:
 '''select category, avg(total_sale) as avg_sale from retail_sales
    group by category
    select*from retail_sales
 '''
-**Write SQL Query for Which gender shops more in each product category?**
+**Write SQL Query for Which gender shops more in each product category?**:
 '''select category ,gender,count(*) from retail_sales
   group by category,gender
   order by category,count(*)
 '''
-**Write SQL query to find out top 5 customers based on the sales**
+**Write SQL query to find out top 5 customers based on the sales**:
 '''select customer_id,sum(total_sale) from retail_sales
    group by customer_id
    order by sum(total_sale) desc
    limit 5;
 '''
-**Write SQL Query to calculate number of customers purchased in each category**
+**Write SQL Query to calculate number of customers purchased in each category**:
 '''select category, count(customer_id) from retail_sales
 group by category;
 '''
-**Write SQL Query to calculate number of transactions in each gender**
+**Write SQL Query to calculate number of transactions in each gender**:
 '''select count(transactions_id),gender from retail_sales
 group by gender;
 '''
-**Write SQL Query to calculate highest sale of the year**
+**Write SQL Query to calculate highest sale of the year**:
 '''select extract(year from sale_date) ,sum(total_sale) from retail_sales
    group by extract(year from sale_date)
    order by sum(total_sale) desc
    limit 1;
 '''
-**Write SQL Query to calculate In which category has the highest cogs**
+**Write SQL Query to calculate In which category has the highest cogs**:
 '''select category, sum(cogs) as highest_cogs from retail_sales
    group by category
    limit 1;
 '''
-## Findings of the Retail Sales Analysis Project
+## Findings of the Retail Sales Analysis Project:
 The analysis of this project dataset revealed several key insights into customer behavior, product performance, and overall business health.
 A clear sales trend was observed across different hours of the day, with peak sales occurring during late afternoon hours, suggesting optimal times for promotions and staffing.
 Among the various product categories, a few stood out by generating the highest revenue, while others had a higher frequency of purchases but lower overall earnings, highlighting potential areas for pricing or marketing improvements.These findings can help the business  strategy, improve targeted marketing efforts, and optimize operations for greater profitability.

 ## Conclusion